JaanbaazAkhtar/document-management-poc/README.md

         npm run test:e2e
         ```

+3.  **Access Swagger UI:**

+    * Once the application is running, you can access the interactive API documentation via Swagger UI at `http://localhost:3000/api`.
+This interface allows you to easily explore and test all available API endpoints.

 ## Project Flow

 1.  **User Authentication:** Users register and log in via the `auth-service`, receiving a JWT for authenticated requests.